FatTango/FatTango.github.io/content/blog/album_of_the_week.md

 ---
 title: "Album of the week"
 date: 2022-01-07
-draft: true
+draft: false
 showFullContent: true
 ---
-This is the Album that i thought was really cool
+This is the Album that was the best one